Pope Clement II

-Pope Clement II (Clemens II; born Suidger von Morsleben; died 9 October 1047), was head of the Catholic Church and ruler of the Papal States from 25 December 1046 until his death in 1047.
+Pope Clement II (Clemens II; born Suidger von Morsleben-Horneburg; died 9 October 1047) was head of the Catholic Church and ruler of the Papal States from 25 December 1046 until his death in 1047.
 He was the first in a series of reform-minded popes from Germany.
 Suidger was the bishop of Bamberg.
 In 1046, he accompanied King Henry III of Germany, when at the request of laity and clergy of Rome, Henry went to Italy and summoned the Council of Sutri, which deposed Benedict IX and Sylvester III, and accepted the resignation of Gregory VI.
 Henry suggested Suidger as the next pope, and he was then elected, taking the name of Clement II.
 Clement then proceeded to crown Henry as emperor.
 Clement's brief tenure as pope saw the enactment of more stringent prohibitions against simony.

 Early career

-Born in Hornburg, Duchy of Saxony, in what is now Lower Saxony, Germany, he was the son of Count Konrad of Morsleben and Hornburg and his wife Amulrad.
-In 1040, he became bishop of Bamberg.
+Born in Hornburg, Duchy of Saxony, in what is now Lower Saxony, Germany, he was the son of Count Konrad von Morsleben-Horneburg and his wife, Amulrad von Meyendorf.
+In 1040, he became Bishop of Bamberg.

 In the autumn of 1046, there were three rival claimants to the papacy, in St. Peter's, the Lateran, and St. Mary Major's.
 Two of them, Benedict IX and Sylvester III, represented rival factions of the nobility.
 The third, Pope Gregory VI, in order to free the city from the House of Tusculum, and Benedict's scandalous lifestyle, had paid Benedict money in exchange for his resignation.
 Regardless of the motives, the transaction bore the appearance of simony.
 Questions regarding the legitimacy of any of them could undermine the validity of a coronation of Henry as Holy Roman Emperor.
 King Henry crossed the Alps at the head of a large army and accompanied by a retinue of the secular and ecclesiastical princes of the empire, for the twofold purpose of receiving the imperial crown and of restoring order.